Mission and vision

 Recognizing the need for free legal resources was only half the battle.
 People have to want to read them.

 Subscript came from the recognition that legal resources were not accessible to the public.
 However, just putting legal resources on the web does not make them accessible.
-Making legal resources truly accessible means, additionally:
+Making resources truly accessible means increasing the public's:

 - Ability to navigate those resources.